Lochnivar/ashverse/archive/world-building/timelines/pod-campaign/part-02-harrisburg-occupation.md

 - Receives news: "Harrisburg has surrendered"
 - Orders: Continue march north (arrives July 4-5)
 - Assessment: "They're fortified on heights.
 This will be difficult."

+### Evening July 3, 1863 – Meade's Headquarters (Telegram Barrage)

+As confirmation arrives that Lee is dead and Longstreet commands, the telegrams from Washington begin in a torrent.

+**Stanton:** "The occupation of a Northern capital is intolerable.
+Immediate measures required."
+**Halleck:** "Demonstrate aggression at once or the enemy will believe us paralyzed."
+**Lincoln himself wires directly:** "The people cannot endure this.
+What is your plan, and when will you act?"

+Meade reads them in the lamplight, face grim.
+He mutters to an aide:
+"If we sit idle another day, I half-expect the President to ride into camp and take command himself."

 ---